wessberg/ModuleUtil/README.md

 ## What is it

-This is a service that can resolve the absolute paths to both files within a Typescript/Javascript project as well as entry files within libraries located in node_modules.
+This is a service that can resolve the absolute paths to both files within a Typescript/Javascript project as well as entry files within libraries located in `node_modules`.
 If you feed it with the path: `babel-core`, it will look for a library named *babel-core* within the nearest `node_modules` folder and resolve the entry point by parsing the `package.json` file within it.
 It will always resolve to an entry point that uses ES modules if necessary, otherwise it will use the entry point listed in the `main` field.